fede1024/rust-rdkafka/rdkafka-sys/README.md

 ## Version

-The rdkafka-sys version number is in the format `X.Y.Z-P`, where `X.Y.Z` corresponds to the librdkafka version, and `P` indicates the version of the rust bindings.
+The rdkafka-sys version number is in the format `X.Y.Z+RX.RY.RZ`, where `X.Y.Z` is the version of this crate and follows SemVer conventions, while `RX.RY.RZ` is the version of the bundled librdkafka.

+Note that versions before v2.0.0+1.4.2 did not follow this convention, and instead directly corresponded to the bundled librdkafka version.

 ## Build